What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - According to a guidance issued by the Hamburg State Data Protection Commissioner (der Hamburgische Beauftragte für Datenschutz und Informationsfreiheit) temperature screening may be allowed in specific circumstances requiring such measures, e.g. in working environments with particularly close contact or in institutions that are essential for the acute care of the population, such as hospitals or medical device manufacturers as an exception due to the current situation.
 Screening employees might also be considered where other employees on a site have been tested positive for Covid-19.
 In these exceptional circumstances, however, the employer is only allowed to record and retain the fact that the employee has been asked to refrain from working in the office for a certain time period as a result of the initial check; the employer may not retain the results of the check itself.
 In other words, the storage of specific information such as symptoms of illness or body temperature is not permitted.
 Employees can be asked to voluntarily conduct a temperature screening by themselves i.e. without showing or disclosing the result of the screening to the employer or the employer’s staff.

-- There is no German legislation or established case law regarding the obligation of employees to participate in COVID-19 testing by their employer.
+- There is no German legislation – besides a new regulation in North Rhine Westphalia (see below) – or established case law regarding the obligation of employees to participate in COVID-19 testing by their employer.
 In our legal opinion, however, testing employees for COVID-19 without cause on a regular basis and without the consent of the employee is inadmissible for reasons of data protection and due to a disproportionate encroachment on the personal rights of employees.
 Only in exceptional cases, like employees employed in hospitals and care facilities, regular testing may be necessary and permissible.
 Implementing mandatory testing would therefore not create any obligation of employees to participate in the testing.

 - Requiring an employee to take a COVID-19 test, and thereby collecting information about whether the employee has been infected by the virus, will also be deemed to be processing health data (which is a special category of personal data) under the GDPR and the Federal Data Protection Act.

-- The German data protection regulators have not issued any guidance on COVID-19 tests.
-Since COVID-19 tests are regarded as inadmissible under employment law due to the following reasons, it will be difficult for employers to argue that the COVID-19 tests are necessary because:
+- Since COVID-19 tests are regarded as inadmissible under employment law due to the following reasons, it will be difficult for employers to argue that the COVID-19 tests are necessary because:

 - A negative COVID-19 test result only represents a snapshot and does not provide reliable information whether the employee is infected when he/she enters the office.